Cybersecurity Concepts

 • To authenticate the users by verifying the origin of the data to ensure that the users are who they say they are.

-• To ensure non-repudiation by ensuring that a sender of data cannot deny that they are the origin of the data.
+• To ensure non-repudiation by ensuring that a data sender cannot deny that they are the origin of the data.

-• It also enables organisations to comply with the security requirements of regulators that require that sensitive data should be adequately protected from theft, corruption and illegal alteration.
+• It also enables organisations to comply with regulators' security requirements, which require that sensitive data be adequately protected from theft, corruption, and illegal alteration.

 Cryptographic algorithms can be categorised into two main types as follows:

 • Asymmetric encryption: In this type of encryption, two different types of keys (private and public keys) are used to encrypt and decrypt the data; hence, it is sometimes called a public key encryption scheme.
 The public key is shared among the communication parties (senders) so that it can be used to encrypt the data, but only the receiver with the appropriate private key can decrypt the data.
-Asymmetric cryptographic algorithms are relatively secured but are relatively expensive to generate a cypher and are also computationally expensive to decrypt the ciphertext into the original plaintext.
+Asymmetric cryptographic algorithms are relatively secure but relatively expensive to generate a cypher and computationally costly to decrypt the ciphertext into the original plaintext.
 Some examples of public key encryption algorithms include RSA (Rivest-Shamir-Adelman) and elliptic Curve Cryptography (ECC).

-Although encryption is very valuable for securing data during transportation, processing, and storage, it still possesses some disadvantages.
+Although encryption is very valuable for securing data during transportation, processing, and storage, it still has disadvantages.
 Some of the drawbacks of encryption are:

 • Cybercriminals can use it to hijack the data of individuals and organisations, demanding a ransom to be paid before they can access their data, the so-called ransomware attack.